-As of February 22, 2022, the facility amount under the San Mateo Credit Facility was \$450.0 million, and San Mateo had available borrowing capacity of approximately \$56.0 million (after giving effect to outstanding letters of credit and subject to San Mateo's compliance with the covenants noted below).
-The San Mateo Credit Facility includes an accordion feature, which could expand the commitments of the lenders to up to \$700.0 million.
+As of February 21, 2023, the facility amount under the San Mateo Credit Facility was \$485.0 million, and San Mateo had available borrowing capacity of approximately \$11.0 million (after giving effect to outstanding letters of credit and subject to San Mateo's compliance with the covenants noted below).
+The San Mateo Credit Facility includes an accordion feature, which could expand the commitments of the lenders to up to \$735.0 million.
 The San Mateo Credit Facility is non-recourse with respect to Matador and its wholly-owned subsidiaries, but is guaranteed by San Mateo's subsidiaries and secured by substantially all of San Mateo's assets, including real property.
 The San Mateo Credit Facility requires San Mateo to maintain a debt to EBITDA ratio, which is defined as total consolidated funded indebtedness outstanding (as defined in the San Mateo Credit Facility) divided by a rolling four quarter EBITDA calculation, of 5.00 or less, subject to certain exceptions.
 The San Mateo Credit Facility also requires San Mateo to maintain an interest coverage ratio, which is defined as a rolling four quarter EBITDA calculation divided by San Mateo's consolidated interest expense for such period, of 2.50 or more.
-The San Mateo Credit Facility also requires for such period, of 2.50 or more.
 The San Mateo Credit Facility also restricts the ability of San Mateo to distribute cash to its members if San Mateo's liquidity is less than 10% of the lender commitments under the San Mateo Credit Facility.
 In addition to these restrictions, the San Mateo Credit Facility also contains covenants restricting San Mateo's ability to incur additional indebtedness, sell assets, pay dividends and make certain investments.